Academic Handbook Summer School Policies and Procedures

 1. The University does not need to collect parent/guardian consent forms for events organised as group visits with schools or other organisations.

 2. Staff from the school or organisation arranging the visit are responsible for their students throughout their visit, and while travelling to and from the University.
+However, the University’s event organisers must satisfy themselves that appropriate measures are in place as it is no defence at law to avoid liability for prosecution by placing reliance on others to discharge the University’s duties on its behalf.

 Events or Activities with Family Groups